Tor Saunders

-Tor Saunders (born April 30, 1998) is an American soccer player who plays as a goalkeeper for North Carolina FC in USL League One.
+Tor Saunders (born April 30, 1998) is an American soccer player who plays as a goalkeeper.

 Career

 Youth

 Saunders attended Glacier Peak High School in Snohomish, Washington, also playing with the Seattle Sounders FC academy from 2013 to 2016.
 Prior to playing with the Sounders academy, Saunders was with Crossfire Premier.

 College & amateur

-In 2016, Saunders attended Akron University to play college soccer.
+In 2016, Saunders attended University of Akron to play college soccer.
 In three seasons with the Zips, Saunders made 18 appearances.
 He also earned Academic All-MAC accolades in 2018 and 2019.
 In 2020, Saunders transferred to Coastal Carolina University, where he went on to make 15 appearances across the 2020–21 season.
 Saunders season with Coastal Carolina saw him earn All-Sun Belt honors along with the Sun Belt Newcomer of the Year award, Senior CLASS Award First-Team All-American, Sun Belt Conference Championship Most Outstanding Player, and was named to the 2021 MAC Hermann Trophy watchlist.

 While at college, Saunders also played in the USL League Two with Seattle Sounders FC U-23 in 2017, and South Georgia Tormenta 2 in 2019.